vladyslavmarkovaccenture/openbsw/doc/learning/setup/setup_wsl_socketcan.rst

     sudo apt install build-essential flex bison libssl-dev libelf-dev libncurses-dev pkg-config bc dwarves

-Just for background information, note that WSL uses a single linux kernel and if you have multiple distributions (eg. Ubuntu-18.04, Ubuntu-22.04, Debian, etc.) they will all use the same kernel provided by WSL.
+Just for background information, note that WSL uses a single linux kernel and if you have multiple distributions (eg. Ubuntu-18.04, Ubuntu- :prop:`tool:ubuntu_version`, Debian, etc.) they will all use the same kernel provided by WSL.
-In the instructions below you will not be replacing your existing Ubuntu-22.04 distribution, you will be replacing the kernel it is using with a custom kernel that you will build.
+In the instructions below you will not be replacing your existing Ubuntu- :prop:`tool:ubuntu_version` distribution, you will be replacing the kernel it is using with a custom kernel that you will build.
 The distribution and the kernel need to be compatible, so the first thing you need to do is check what version of linux kernel is currently running by executing ``uname -r``...